jaimefps/ai-gora/readme.md

 ### soon

 - introduce AllowMarkers for locking operations
+- configure types of voting, instead of only one type
 - users can manage the turn stack
 - users can chat 1:1 with personas
 - users can invite/dismiss personas